AmreshSharma01/gmail-footer-cleaner/PRIVACY.md

 Gmail Footer Cleaner runs entirely in your browser on the Gmail page.

-- It does not collect or store any data.
+- No permissions requested
-- It does not send network requests.
+- No data collected, stored, or transmitted
-- It does not use analytics or third-party services.
+- No analytics, remote code, or third-party services

 Questions?
-Open an issue on GitHub.
+Open an issue.